PatrickSocha/GraduateApplciation/README.md

 - This Java application makes use of JUnit, and the Spark API framework.
+- Developed on Ubuntu with Open_JDK version 1.8.0_66.
 - The web UI makes use of the Zurb Framework and JQuery.
-It was developed on Ubuntu with Open_JDK version 1.8.0_66.

 Please find below screenshots of the web UI in action: